 * Click here for rating key

 Harvest Restaurant Review: Tucked away in Harvard Square, Harvest initially made its name as the pit stop on the way to stardom for some of the city's top chefs: Frank McClelland, Chris Schlesinger, Lydia Shire and Mary Dumont (whose departure paved the way for Tyler Kinnett's arrival), to name a few.
-While the kitchen churns out talented chefs, the restaurant as a whole has maintained a remarkably stable identity --- at once stalwart and stylish, it integrates the provincial and the cosmopolitan in mostly seamless fashion, and it has remained a staple since its inception.
+While the kitchen churns out talented chefs, the comfortable restaurant as a whole has maintained a remarkably stable identity.
+At once stalwart and stylish, it integrates the provincial and the cosmopolitan in mostly seamless fashion, and it has remained a staple since its inception.
 After all, it has been intoning the locavore’s mantra since the age of nouvelle.
-(Note: Former Harvest sous chef Tyler Kinnett is now the executive chef.)
-Past dishes have included ginger-glazed pork belly; another pork dish paired a grilled Kurobuta chop with rainbow Swiss chard.
-Meanwhile, the prix-fixe brunch just gets better and better, what with nifty surprises like a Harvest Caesar with black pepper biscotti, Thai basil rock shrimp risotto and citrus-olive oil cake with pomegranate cream.
+Dinners include handmade pastas like beet and goat cheese ravioli, grilled meats (think strip loin) and year-round seafood dishes such as the garlic and lemon roasted swordfish.
+Meanwhile, the three-course prix-fixe brunch just gets better and better, what with nifty surprises like blueberry fritters, Irish steel cut oats, farmers market frittata and buttermilk fried chicken.
 Finally, for a refreshing jolt, try the ice flights --- fruity, boozy adult "popsicles" in an array of flavors.
 Or finish the meal off with a sampling of lavender cheesecake mousse, butterscotch custard or Key lime tart.